-With workforces across the world currently working from home in response to COVID-19, HR leaders have been tasked with the challenge of finding ways to adapt and simultaneously keep business and recruitment moving along.
+With millions of employees across the world still working from home as a result of the ongoing COVID-19 pandemic, HR leaders have been tasked with the challenge of finding ways to adapt and simultaneously keep business and recruitment moving along.

 As a result, we have witnessed digitalization like never before.
 Seemingly overnight, organizations and employees have adapted to using digital tools and cloud-based solutions for everything, thereby reconceptualizing the future of work.
 In fact, without today’s HR technology, working from home would be very different, perhaps even impossible.

 Before COVID-19, one of the concerns many employers had was how working from home would affect productivity.
 However, a recent Forbes article refers to a brand new study in California that tracked employee productivity and found a 47% increase in worker productivity when employees worked from home.

 A pre-COVID-19 study conducted by Stanford University that tracked the performance of 16,000 employees over a period of 7 months found the employees were 13% more productive working from home.